By Genomelink

 Daniel Johns

-Daniel Paul Johns (born April 22, 1979) is an Australian musician, singer, and songwriter best known as the frontman of rock band Silverchair.
-He has also worked on solo projects and collaborations, earning multiple ARIA Awards for his music.
+Daniel Paul Johns (born Apr 22, 1979) is an Australian musician, singer, and songwriter, best known as the frontman of rock band Silverchair.
+He has also worked on side projects like The Dissociatives and Dreams.
+Johns has won multiple ARIA Awards and released solo albums, showcasing his talent and versatility in the music industry.
+His contributions to Australian music have solidified his legacy as a prominent figure in the rock genre.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.